Last updated on August 30th, 2023

 And here is an inner courtyard.
 On a warm day, it’s a perfect place to sit outside and relax.

-If you are looking for more options where to stay in Bergama, here are more options:
+If you are looking for more options on where to stay in Bergama, here are more options:

 Athena Pension – mid-range hotel with high ratings on all aggregators.
 It is located just 1.4 km from the city center and offers excellent breakfasts.
 This hotel also has a very beautiful courtyard, everything looks extremely atmospheric and cozy.

-Things to Do in Bergama – Quick Overview
+Things to Do in Bergama, Turkey – Quick Overview

 Bergama, although small, is full of sights.
 Even a cursory examination of the old city and those incredible aqueduct bridges that connect it with the new city is an entertaining activity itself.
 But of course, bridges are not the main attractions, so I am not going to concentrate much attention on them.
 Here is a list of must-visit and must-do things in Bergama: